Today I've got some fasting questions and answers for you from Instagram last week, plus I'll tell you about my 5-day fast results!

 ~Here's what Kent said about his 5-day fast:

-He normally does a 24-hour fast 3 days a week.
-Why 3 days a week?
-Because I mentioned once a year or so ago about how good it is for us, especially because of the strong Alzheimers gene in his family, so he decided to do it and I don't think he's missed a day since.
+He normally does a 24-hour fast 3-5 days a week and this is why… After reading this book, I mentioned to him a year or so ago about how good it is for us, and how it can possibly decrease his chance of getting Alzheimers (there's a strong Alzheimers gene in his family), so he decided to do it and I don't think he's missed a day since.
 He's so SO disciplined that he just decides to do something and does it.
 That's admirable usually, but sometimes he just makes me crazy!
 He planned to just have water for his 5-day fast, and otherwise said he was only feasting on Jesus all week.
 (Holy Communion.)
 He did a 3-day fast at least a couple of other times and didn't have any issues with this 5-day fast until the last day.
 He said he was shaving and suddenly felt really light-headed, his face went white, and he had to sit down for a few minutes.
 “It felt like a really bad hangover without the headache.”
 He probably should've eaten, but he rested for a few minutes, drank some water, and then was fine.
 However, he also concluded that 5 days may be a bit much, and maybe 4 days would be best in the future.

 ~Here's what my sister said about her fasting experience: